 While a Crêpeaffaire franchisee’s crêpes are fast they offer an alternative to the big brand fast food chains on the high street.
-Perhaps the most popular of all French foods items to reach the UK, crêpes are the perfect snack, satisfying the three main demands of modern eating: the need for a fast, on-the-go meal; the trend towards healthier eating; and the desire for freshly prepared, authentic food.
+Perhaps the most popular of all French food items to reach the UK, crêpes are the perfect snack, satisfying the three main demands of modern eating: the need for a fast, on-the-go meal; the trend toward healthier eating; and the desire for freshly prepared, authentic food.

 A Crêpeaffaire franchisee will need to identify an ideal site for their new business.
 To find out more, or to request further information on franchising with Crêpeaffaire, click on the ‘Send Enquiry’ button now.

 Request Free Information